neo4j-partners/hands-on-lab-neo4j-and-azure/graphacademy/lab-3-neo4j-graphrag/03-building-knowledge-graphs.md

-# From Documents to Knowledge Graphs
+# From Documents to Knowledge Graphs with the Neo4j GraphRAG Package

 ## Introduction